airblade/chartjs-ror/README.md

 * All of Chart.js's features via one line of Ruby.
 * Renders charts on page load rather than DOMContentReady ([reason][browsersupport]).
 * Animates unless you have Modernizr and it doesn't detect canvas support ([reason][browsersupport]).
 You can manually override this.
-* Optional alternative (better?) abscissa scale calculations.
+* Optional alternative abscissa scale calculations (see [Chart.js#132][calculations]).
-* Utility method for filling in gaps in integer series.
+* Optional utility method for filling in gaps in integer series.

 ## Current Chart.js version